bdfdm25/task-manager/task-manager-api/README.md

+# Task Manager API

 ## Description

 > The instructions shown below are to execute only the API locally.
-To have the full experience with the app, you must execute the frontend APP locally as well.
+To have the full experience with the app, go back to the repository root and check its documentation on how to run all locally.

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 ## Technologies Used